 - Meet with a counselor to design an educational plan

 - Attend classes and complete assigned coursework

 - Seek out support services as needed

 Required Steps to Register

-Students who are new to Sierra College and returning students who have been away from Sierra College for three years or more must complete College Terms and Conditions, assessment-placement, and new student group counseling prior to registering for classes.
+Students who are new to Sierra College and returning students who have been away from Sierra College for three years or more must complete College Terms and Conditions and new student group counseling prior to registering for classes.

 College Terms and Conditions